fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 Randomly choosing a point is an interesting challenge in itself.
 We use a pseudo-random generator, that is seeded by the wait at the begining, when the user is asked to ``PRESS ANY KEY``.

-{% blogimage "img/press-any-key.jpg", "'Please Generate Some Entropy' would have been more correct, but slightly more confising for the user..." %}
+{% blogimage "img/press-any-key.jpg", "'Please Generate Some Entropy' would have been more correct, but slightly more confusing for the user..." %}

 Picking a random value is pretty simple.
 We don't need a lot of entropy, so 8 bits are good enough.
 Rotating the seed left and XOR'ing it with ``00011101`` if the high bit was ``1`` is enough to get an acceptable random value (lifted from [the Commodore 64](https://www.codebase64.org/doku.php?id=base:small_fast_8-bit_prng)).
 Any other algorithm would work equally well, or better.